janjiralakirankumar/TerraformEssentials/README.md

 ```
 cat vars.tf
 ```
 In vars.tf file delete all the lines and add the below code (Updated with Regions AMI IDs).
-Also, ensure to replace your region and add your region's ami as well.
+Also, ensure to replace your `region` and add your `region's ami` in the list as well.
 ```
 vi vars.tf
 ```